 During the Middle Ages, rose syrup, rose honey, and rose vinegar were used to treat headaches, sore throats, and bloating.
 In those ancient times, rose water was also used as an eyewash and ointment.
 Rose petals are said to contain vitamins A, C, and E, as well as essential fatty acids.

-With its enchanting fragrance, rose is also used in cosmetics for the benefit of our skin and hair.
+With its enchanting fragrance, the rose is also used in cosmetics, much to the delight of our skin and hair.

-Its flavour and aroma also make it a culinary ally: tea, cakes, sweets, and other refined dishes inspired by Oriental, Indian, and Mediterranean cuisine.
+Its flavour and scent also make it a culinary ally: tea, cakes, sweets, and other refined dishes inspired by Oriental, Indian, and Mediterranean cuisine.
 A treat for the taste buds!

 To go further: